 One of our most highly commended lawyers, Maureen brings her clients extensive experience in environmental law covering development, planning appeals, compulsory acquisitions, compliance and contamination.

-Maureen advises and represents government, corporate and community organisations in relation to development projects, planning appeals, compulsory acquisitions, compliance and contamination matters.
+As a Senior Consultant, Maureen advises and represents government, corporate and community organisations in relation to development projects, planning appeals, compulsory acquisitions, compliance and contamination matters.

 Maureen’s experience includes: